 - Other social and personal benefits

-The strategy is structured into four areas with a list of 50 actions items for The City to carry out in the short, medium and long term across the city.
+The strategy is structured into four areas with a list of 50 recommendations for The City to carry out in the short, medium and long term across the city.
 We want to encourage more Calgarians to walk more often, while making it easier and safer to do.

 Walking is the most sustainable form of transportation and is ranked at the top of our Transportation Sustainability Triangle.